Community Mennonite Church

 Continuing the Ministry of the Church.
 Pastoral support will be offered to all parties involved, including those who have made the complaint, the alleged abuser, the families of both, and the congregation.
 Decisions about how this support will be given will be made by pastoral team.

 - The extent to which information about the report will be shared with the congregation will be determined by church council, pastoral team, and others as appropriate.
-The input of the Virginia Conference executive minister and Harrisonburg District minister may be sought.
+The input of the conference minister of Allegheny Mennonite Conference may be sought.
 Church council will authorize the pastor or a designee to act as the official spokesperson for the congregation.
 Only the authorized person or persons may speak for the congregation to the news media, government agencies, or others.

-- If pastoral staff is allegedly involved in the reported abuse, the Virginia Conference executive minister and Harrisonburg District minister will be consulted on how ministry of the church can be maintained while the issue is being addressed.
+- If pastoral staff is allegedly involved in the reported abuse, the conference minister of Allegheny Mennonite Conference will be consulted on how ministry of the church can be maintained while the issue is being addressed.
 Decisions regarding how this will be accomplished will be made by church council.